arfc/pygenesys/README.md

 and you're done!

-## Running PyGenesys
+## Running PyGenESys

-``PyGenesys`` is a package that is intended to be a simple and intuitive interface to run Temoa.
+``pygenesys`` is a package that is intended to be a simple and intuitive interface to run Temoa.

 ### Step 1: Create your input file.

 #### Step 1.1: Simulation Metadata
-A ``PyGenesys`` input file is written in Python with clear and verbose variable names.
+A ``pygenesys`` input file is written in Python with clear and verbose variable names.
 The beginning should look something like this:

 ```py